MichielDerhaeg/build-linux/README.md

 (this needs ``libncurses5-dev`` on Ubuntu) because it also deals with dependencies of enabled features.
-Here you can enable/disable features and device drivers with the spacebar. ``*`` means that it will be compiled in your kernel image. ``M`` means it will be compiled inside a seprate kernel module.
-This is a part of the kernel that will be put in a seperate file and can be loaded in or out dynamically in the kernel when they are required.
+Here you can enable/disable features and device drivers with the spacebar. ``*`` means that it will be compiled in your kernel image. ``M`` means it will be compiled inside a separate kernel module.
+This is a part of the kernel that will be put in a separate file and can be loaded in or out dynamically in the kernel when they are required.
 The default config will do just fine for basic stuff like running in a virtual machine.
 But in our case, we don't really want to deal with kernel modules so we'll just do